 The two models on the left have pentachoric symmetry, the other four share the hexadecachoric symmetry, but one of them (the Rectified 16-cell, below) has a higher degree of symmetry.

 Fig. 15b: In Fig. 15a we displayed the vertex-first projections of the 16-cell and Tesseract.
 Here we display, in the front row, their cell-first projections.
 Behind them we display the rectifications of these polychora, specifically rectifications of these projections.
 The projection of the rectified Tesseract (top right) is different from that shown in Fig. 15a: Instead of being centered on a Tetrahedron, it is centered on a Cuboctahedron.
 However, the rectification of the cell-first projection of the 16-cell is identical to the rectification of the vertex-first projection in Fig. 15a.
 This is because both are centered on Octahedra.
-There is a deeper, and rather beautiful reason for this, see Fig. 29.
+There is a deeper, and rather beautiful reason for this, see section on regular polychoron compounds below.

 Note: the two models on the right are not permanently in my office.

 Fig. 16: Left: Yet again, the Rectified 16-cell.
 For each of the Tetrahedral cells of the 16-cell, this has their rectifications, 16 Octahedra.
 The 8 vertices of the 16-cell are here replaced by the latter's vertex figures, also Octahedra.
-This is therefore a regular polychoron bound by 24 Octahedra in total; it is more commonly known as the 24-cell, or Polyoctahedron.
+This is therefore a regular polychoron bound by 24 Octahedra in total; it is more commonly known as the 24-cell.
 This polychoron has many interesting characteristics: It is a self-dual polychoron with no analogue in any dimension other than 4.
 Its 24 vertices are those of the Tesseract and the 16-cell combined, or the combination of three 16-cells (since the 16-cell is a Demitesseract).
-Also, this particular model also represents a regular polychoron compound, with three Tesseracts.
-For more on this see Figs. 31a and 31b.
+A set of 3 16-cells with the vertices of the 24-cell is a regular polychoron compound, this is presented in Figs. 28a, b and c.
+Any model of the 24-cell will also represent the dual of the compound of 3 16-cells, the regular compound of three Tesseracts.
+For more on this see Fig. 28d.

 The 24-cell can fill 4-D space, in what is known as the regular Icositetrachoric honeycomb.
 This is dual to the 16-cell honeycomb mentioned in the caption to Fig. 15a.